MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Poisoning Attacks and Defenses: 2020

+- Backdoor Attacks and Countermeasures on Deep Learning: A Comprehensive Review. [[paper]](https://arxiv.org/abs/2007.10760)
+  - Yansong Gao, Bao Gia Doan, Zhi Zhang, Siqi Ma, Jiliang Zhang, Anmin Fu, Surya Nepal, Hyoungshick Kim.
+  - Key Word: Backdoor Attacks and Defenses; Survey.
+  - <details><summary>Digest</summary> We review countermeasures, and compare and analyze their advantages and disadvantages.
+We have also reviewed the flip side of backdoor attacks, which are explored for i) protecting intellectual property of deep learning models, ii) acting as a honeypot to catch adversarial example attacks, and iii) verifying data deletion requested by the data contributor.Overall, the research on defense is far behind the attack, and there is no single defense that can prevent all types of backdoor attacks.
+In some cases, an attacker can intelligently bypass existing defenses with an adaptive attack.

 - Reflection Backdoor: A Natural Backdoor Attack on Deep Neural Networks. [[paper]](https://arxiv.org/abs/2007.02343)
   - Yunfei Liu, Xingjun Ma, James Bailey, Feng Lu. *ECCV 2020*
   - Key Word: Backdoor Attacks; Natural Reflection.